MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 If I did this right, you should be able to clone this repo, run `googledrive::drive_auth()` in the R console, and knit the "MainDocument.Rmd" file to make a full document.

+Usually, I organize things into folders, like `R/` and `markdown/`, but for this example I put everything in one folder so it's all out in the open!
+I recommend organizing your files if you're making a report like this for real.

 # Packages needed

 You'll need the following packages.
 Copy and paste the code below to get them all installed.